 When we implement the first of our strategic choices, to meet government policy targets on leakage and per capita consumption, the predicted reduction in demand leads to a surplus throughout the planning period in the Strategic Resource Zone.
 At this point, our plan switches focus towards delivering our other two strategic choices to: (a) take a lead role in national water resources planning by delivering large-scale water transfers; and (b) deliver on customers' strong preference to improve our level of service for temporary use bans.
 The rationale behind our strategic choices is set out in Section 7.
 Reflecting the ongoing cost of living challenge, we will deliver these strategic choices as intelligently as possible, minimising the impact on customer bills.
-In particular, we will deliver multiple objectives with the same options, in some cases repurposing them during the planning period.
+In particular, we will deliver multiple objectives with the same options, for example our demand reduction options will enable us to meet government targets, deliver improved levels of service and reduce the amount of water we abstract from the environment.

 We carefully assessed the future uncertainties we will face and created a plan which is both robust and flexible to change.
-Having played an integral part in the regional planning process and witnessed first-hand the level of future risk and uncertainty faced by some other regions, we ensured that our trading solutions can deliver the stated benefits on time, and can adapt to changes in recipients' plans which will inevitably occur over the coming months and years.
+Having played an integral part in the regional planning process and witnessed first-hand the level of future risk and uncertainty faced by some other regions, we ensured that our water transfer solutions can deliver the stated benefits on time, and can adapt to changes in recipients' plans which will inevitably occur over the coming months and years.